d-krupke/cpsat-primer/README.md

 performance of each individual core.
 CP-SAT leverages all available cores, implementing different strategies on each.
 [Depending on the number of cores, CP-SAT will behave differently](https://github.com/google/or-tools/blob/main/ortools/sat/docs/troubleshooting.md#improving-performance-with-multiple-workers).
-However, the effectiveness of these strategies can vary, and it's usually not apparent which one will be most effective.
+However, the effectiveness of these strategies can vary, and it is usually not apparent which one will be most effective.
 A higher single-core performance means that your primary strategy will operate more swiftly.
 I recommend a minimum of 4 cores and 16GB of RAM.